 Picture Credit – Family Friendly Knoxville

 When I witnessed Hurricane Katrina, I realized my parents were right.
 All these people were destitute, without shelter, without food, without a promise of tomorrow, and without aid.
 I remember thinking that I lived my life much like the displaced citizens of Katrina.
-I lived my life as if anything and everything I needed would always be right in front (Read more....)
+I lived my life as if anything (Read more....)

 Most emergency preparedness experts recommend having enough food, water, and supplies to last at least two weeks in the case of a disaster.
 It can be difficult to find the money to set aside enough to see your family through a fourteen day period, however.
 With coupons, you can easily find great deals on the things that you need for your emergency supplies without making a big dent in your regular monthly budget.